Protocentral/protocentral_healthypi_v4/docs/getting-started.md

 ### Remote Monitoring in healthcare

-HealthyPi v4 gives patients much greater involvement in the management of their own health, while simultaneously providing peace of mind that vital health information(including ECG and heart-rate, heart-rate variability, Respiration based on the impedance pneumograph, Pulse oximetry (SPO2), Body temperature) is been monitored in real-time and with high accuracy.
+HealthyPi v4 gives patients much greater involvement in the management of their own health, while simultaneously providing peace of mind that vital health information(including ECG and heart-rate, heart-rate variability, histogram, Respiration based on the impedance pneumograph, Pulse oximetry (SPO2), Body temperature) is been monitored in real-time and with high accuracy.

 #### Global public health:

 For regions of the world in which professional health care is relatively scarce – and where the cost of conventional patient monitors can be prohibitive – HealthyPi devices can serve as an important stopgap.
 With support for standalone use and the addition of Bluetooth Low Energy (BLE), HealthyPi v4 is now more accessible than ever.

 ### Open - Space for Development